-An online booking widget on your website is a convenient and sure-fire way to convert prospects into patients.
-With a booking widget, people don’t need to spend extra time calling you and choosing a comfortable time for an appointment.
+An online booking page on your website is a convenient and sure-fire way to convert prospects into patients.
+With a booking page, people don’t need to spend extra time calling you and choosing a comfortable time for an appointment.

-With an ExpertBox booking widget, you can be transparent and honest with your patients regarding available booking times.
-Besides, having a booking widget is an additional trust indicator and a big driving force for attracting new patients online.
+With an ExpertBox booking page, you can be transparent and honest with your patients regarding available booking times.
+Besides, having a booking page is an additional trust indicator and a big driving force for attracting new patients online.

 Patient insight #3 — Your patients want to navigate your website easily

 The internet has become the main source people turn to when they need to manage their health.
 One of the common problems with medical websites is that people feel overwhelmed by all the health information and content and become frustrated by lengthy searches for information.
 If your prospective patients can’t find what they’re looking for on your medical website, they might leave.
 Let’s see how to deal with confusing layouts and poor website navigation below.

 The less time it takes the customer to find what they’re looking for, the better.
 People expect navigation to be simple.
 Stick to a basic color palette or a clean layout with plenty of white space.
 Healthcare providers tend to generate lots of content, so the challenge is to simplify what you already have rather than create less.

 Make sure that links, buttons, text, and even CTAs are designed properly and that website visitors recognize them when they see them.
 In button and link designs, stick to one color so that when users see a call to action, they understand quickly what they are expected to do next.